adeola2020-git/python-flask-docker-kubernetes/README.md

-# Dockerize A Simple Flask App and deploy using Docker Compose and Kubernetes
+# Dockerize A Simple Python Flask App and deploy using Docker Compose and Kubernetes

 In this project, we will dockerize a simple Python Flask application using Flask and docker compose.
 We will build the docker image from a Dockerfile, and push to a remote repository (Docker hub) – as part of a CI/CD pipeline.